ghouser0/stepquest-backend/README.md

 # Stepquest Backend (The cooler aspect of this project)
-This is better than the bum frontend which was completely GPT'd.
-Only 30% GPT here and going up.

 ## Setup Instructions
 1) Install python LTS (3.13 or higher)
 2) git clone this repository